jrdnh/jrdnh.github.io/content/posts/improve-model-navigation/index.md

         """Find first parent node with class `cls`.""" if isinstance(self.parent, cls):
             return self.parent
+        # if the immediate parent doesn't match, try its parent
         try:
             return self.parent.find_parent(cls)  # type: ignore
         except AttributeError:
             raise ValueError(f"No parent of type {cls} found.")
 ```

-Note that subclasses of `cls` will be returned in this implementation.
-Depending on the desired behavior, strict class comparison (or a function argument for strict comparison) might be appropriate.
+Note that subclasses of `cls` will match and be returned in this implementation.
+Depending on the desired behavior, strict class comparison (or a function argument to require strict comparison) might be appropriate.

 ## Setting the `parent` attribute